History of Ilkley

 Ilkley is a town and civil parish in West Yorkshire, in the north of England.
 It has been inhabited since at least the Mesolithic period; was the site of a Roman fort; and much later was an early example of a spa town.
 In more recent times it serves as a residential district within the travel to work areas of Bradford, Leeds and Keighley.

-Early variants of the place name 'Ilkley' include Hillicleg (c.972) and Illiclei (Domesday Book).
+Early variants of the place name 'Ilkley' include Hillicleg (c.
+972) and Illiclei (Domesday Book).
 These possibly denote a "woodland clearing of a man called Yllica or Illica" (Old English person's name + lēah).

 Prehistory

 The earliest evidence of habitation in the Ilkley area is flint arrowheads or microliths, dating to the Mesolithic period, from about 11,000 BC onwards.
 A selection of arrowheads and information about prehistoric Ilkley can be seen in the Heritage Room at Ilkley Manor House.
 The area around Ilkley has been continuously settled since at least the early Bronze Age, around 1800 BC; more than 250 cup and ring marks, and a curved swastika carving dating to the period, have been found on rock outcrops, and archaeological remains of dwellings are found on Ilkley Moor.
 A druidical stone circle, the Twelve Apostles Stone Circle, was constructed 2,000 years ago.
 Serious interest in the rock art of Ilkley began after the publication in 1879, by John Romilly Allen, of "The Prehistoric Rock Sculptures of Ilkley" in The Journal of the British Archaeological Association.

-Robert Collyer notes that Ilkley was at the centre of the territory of the Brigantes, and states that it was one of ten strongholds of that tribe.
+Robert Collyer notes that Ilkley was at the centre of the territory of the Brigantes, and states that it was one of ten strongholds of the tribe.
 He notes that the town was on a pre-Roman trackway running from the north through Catterick to Chester and Holyhead.